omgnetwork/OIP/xxxx-ewallet-blockchain-integration.md

 - `inserted_at`
 - `updated_at`

 In case a blockchain wallet goes below or above the limits, a user will be notified that an action is required to keep the system secure (like moving funds in/out from/to a cold wallet.
+In the case of the hot wallet overflowing, funds could be automatically transferred to a cold wallet.

-Table name: `child_chain_contract` (New)
+Table name: `child_chain_contract` (New) (?)

+**Depending on how exits are handled and how tied the watchers are with Plasma chains, this might not be needed.**

 - `uuid`
 - `contract_address`